|Sessions:||Face-to-Face, Online, Telephone|

 Ally has worked within IAPT in the NHS, with adults suffering from depression and anxiety.
 She also has experience of a wide range of issues including, sexual abuse, domestic violence, work-related stress, bullying, low self-esteem, perfectionism, family relationships and breakdown, postnatal depression, cultural identity issues, financial and housing difficulties.

 Outside of The Awareness Centre, Ally works with primary school children who need a supportive space to explore their thoughts and feelings.
 She continues to study and is always keen to learn more.
 She has a particular interest in the causes and treatment of eating disorders.
-Ally works within The Awareness Centre’s NHS counselling service in Wandsworth and in private practice at TAC Clapham.
+Ally works in private practice at TAC Clapham.